elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

         .CreateLogger();
 ```

 The example above includes a version number on all errors.
-Since the elmah.io sink also picks up encrichers specified with Serilog, this example could be implemented by enriching all log messages with a field named `version`.
+Since the elmah.io sink also picks up enrichers specified with Serilog, this example could be implemented by enriching all log messages with a field named `version`.

 #### Include source code